storacha/w3filecoin-infra/docs/architecture.md

 ## Processor Stack

 When a `piece` is posted into the w3filecoin pipeline, its journey starts by getting queued to be aggregated into a larger `piece` that will be offered to Storage Providers, i.e. an aggregate.
-The `Queue stack` consists of a **multiple queue system**, where the individual pieces will be buffered together in several stages until they are ready to form an aggregate (**32 GiB** piece).
+The `Queue stack` consists of a **multiple queue system**, where the individual pieces will be buffered together in several stages until they are ready to form an aggregate (**32 GiB** piece, or close to this size).

 This design is built on top of the following assumptions:
 - Maximum SQS batch size for standard queue is **10_000**
 - Maximum SQS batch size for FIFO queue is **10**
-- SQS FIFO queue guarantees that a consumer will always be called with **only** messages from a given group ID as long as there are messages available in that group
 - SQS FIFO queue garantees **exactly-once** processing
 - Maximum number of pieces for a **32 GiB** aggregate is **262_144**